Advancing Biofuel Characterization with LECO Analytical Instrumentation

 Comparison with ISO Reference Methods

 To validate the performance of the automated TGA801 system, comparative studies were conducted using internationally recognized ISO reference methods.
 Moisture determination was compared with ISO 18134, ash content with ISO 18122, and volatile matter with ISO 18123.
-These standards prescribe specific temperatures and analytical procedures, but also permit automated systems if equivalent performance can be demonstrated.

 The comparison included a broad range of materials such as wood pellets, peat, coal, plastics, and waste-derived fuels.
 Moisture and ash results generated by the TGA801 showed extremely close agreement with the manual ISO procedures.
 This strong correlation confirms that automated thermogravimetric analysis can provide the same reliability as conventional methods while greatly increasing throughput and reducing labor requirements.